jongtaek-kim/Informatics-Resource-For-Pathologists/README.md

 Most of the common informatics and machine learning libraries and tools take care of the advanced mathematics for you. **However**, knowing the basic underlying mathematics and statistics, particularly in linear algebra and calculus, will allow the student to maximize his or her informatics and machine learning capacity.

+An efficient way is to learn topic by topic, essential concepts first.
+- Linear Algebra and matrix multiplication
+- Probability and Stastistics
+- Multivariate calculus
+- Optimization Theory

+[Khan Academy](https://www.khanacademy.org/math) is a great resource for a targeted learning in areas you feel weakest.

+[3Blue1Brown](https://www.youtube.com/channel/UCYO_jab_esuFRV4b17AJtAw) is one of the most popular resource on YouTube Channel for teaching hard-to-understand mathematical concepts behind machine learning such as **backpropagation, gradienct descent, neural network.**

 Basic Statistics [(coursera)](https://www.coursera.org/learn/basic-statistics)

 Essential Math for Machine Learning: Python Edition [(edX)](https://www.edx.org/course/essential-math-for-machine-learning-python-edition)

+Essential Math for Machine Learning: R Edition [(edX)](https://www.coursera.org/specializations/mathematics-machine-learning)

 Statistical Learning [(Stanford Online)](https://lagunita.stanford.edu/courses/HumanitiesSciences/StatLearning/Winter2016/about)

+Mathematics for Machine Learning Specialization [(coursera)](https://www.coursera.org/specializations/mathematics-machine-learning)